sbatson5/imposter-syndrome-blog/content/posts/2019-07-21---Why-meetings-are-important-sometimes.md

 Rather than forcing everyone to "suck it up" and attend, start to think about how you can make it less cumbersome.

 From an engineering perspective, ask yourself whether every engineer needs to attend.
-To my above point that "the meeting isn't for you": if stakeholders need to understand some of the engineering difficulty or talk through technology choices, odds are that only one engineer needs to attend.
+To my above point that "the meeting isn't for you": if stakeholders need to understand some of the engineering difficulties or talk through technology choices, odds are that only one engineer needs to attend.
-A lot of times business make the mistake of including everyone -- and I understand why that happens.
+A lot of times businesses make the mistake of including everyone -- and I understand why that happens.
 After all, you don't want some people to feel like they aren't being represented.

 If you are on a team with multiple engineers, try having a short chat about who needs to attend a meeting.